 As noted earlier, contractor readiness is about more than availability.
 It requires:

-Access to a pool of qualified, pre-vetted contractors with coverage across all relevant trades (especially damp and mould).
+Access to a pool of qualified, pre-vetted contractors with coverage across all relevant trades - particularly for damp and mould resolution - is essential, ideally supported by contractual agreements that prioritise your repair jobs.

 Real-time allocation and scheduling tools to meet legalised response times.